jo-pol/MAE-gf/Pagoda's-or-Triangular-grounds.md

 ### Introduction
 In this article we show several placings of one unit of the _Pagoda_ or _Triangular_ ground.
 The unit for the pagoda ground looks like the left in the picture below.
 The ground can be indicated very abstract with the image on the right.
-Please note, that some of the examples may be mirrored.
+Please note that some of the examples are mirrored.
 ![pg unit][pg-unit]

 ### Building Pagoda's